 The Super Pumped soundtrack includes music by Pearl Jam, MC5 and R.E.M.
-This info article contains spoilers and song details for Brian Koppelman and David Levien’s Showtime anthology series.
+This info article contains spoilers and song details for Brian Koppelman and David Levien’s Showtime series on Netflix.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Read More at VV — Soundtracks of Television: ‘Yellowjackets’